CHRISTMAS DEAL: Get 6 months free on all Yearly Plans (50% off).

 DR-Focused Strategies:

-• Link building prospect evaluation - DR helps identify high-quality websites for potential partnerships
+• Link building prospect evaluation - DR is super helpful for spotting high-quality websites you might want to partner with for links

-• Competitive backlink analysis - Compare your site's backlink strength against direct competitors
+• Competitive backlink analysis - lets you compare your site's backlink strength with your main competitors and kind of see where you stand

-• Link gap analysis - Discover untapped opportunities by analyzing competitors' backlink profiles
+• Link gap analysis - helps you find new chances you probably missed before by looking at your competitors' backlink profiles more closely

-• Spam detection - Identify potentially toxic links by examining DR patterns
+• Spam detection - you can catch possibly toxic links by checking for weird or sketchy DR patterns

 DA-Focused Applications:

-• Content strategy development - Target keywords based on your site's competitive strength
+• Content strategy development - Plan out what kind of keywords to target based on your site's competitive strength so you’re not just guessing or wasting effort

 Specific Use Cases: